 challenges related to pregnancy, fertility, and/or new parenthood

 a belief or interest in mindfulness and the mind-body connection

 a desire to recognize or re-affirm your strengths and/or to get "unstuck"

 Session Information: The initial consultation is 60 minutes, and is an important step in deciding if we are the best match for therapy.
 We can speak briefly over the phone before you come in, but I believe that it's most helpful to sit in a room together so you may determine your comfort level.
 I offer 50 minute individual sessions.
 Sessions are usually on a weekly basis.

 48-hour Cancellation Policy: Your weekly appointment is reserved for you in advance to ensure that you have a consistent and continuous experience in treatment.
 Therefore, there is a full-fee charge for missed or broken appointments with less than 48-hours notice.

-Rates: My rate is $125 for individual sessions.
-Please contact me and we can talk about it.
-I believe we all have the right to get the support we seek and I'll work with you to find a reasonable solution.
-If there is financial hardship, a reduced rate can be arranged if appropriate.
-Payment is due at the time of each appointment, and I accept cash, checks, Venmo, and credit cards.
+Rates: My rate is $175 for individual sessions.
+If there is financial hardship, I'll work with you to find a reasonable solution, and a reduced rate can be arranged if appropriate.
+Payment is due at the time of each appointment, and I accept cash, checks, and Apple Pay/credit cards.

-Insurance: I am an in-network provider with Penn Behavioral Health, Highmark Blue Shield, and Cigna.
-I am an out-of-network provider with most other insurance plans.
-As you may be eligible for reimbursement, it's best to contact your insurance provider for information about your plan.
+Insurance: I am a provider with Anthem EAP services, and an out-of-network provider with most insurance plans.
+As you may be eligible for reimbursement for each session, it's best to contact your insurance provider for information about your plan.
+Please contact me with questions; I can walk you through this as it can be confusing!
 Some helpful questions include:

-I'll provide you with a receipt of services (a 'paid' bill) that you can submit for reimbursement.
+I'll provide you with the necessary paperwork to submit claims to your insurance company for reimbursement.
 You will be required to pay for therapy at the time of the appointment and then get reimbursed by your insurance provider.